nickdevlin/destination-divvy/README.md

 ## Summary

-Seamlessly integrate walking and biking directions to get anywhere in Chicago using the Divvy bikeshare system.
+Get walking and biking directions that allow you to use the Divvy bikeshare system to get wherever you want in Chicago.

-See a preliminary build here: https://destination-divvy.herokuapp.com
+Check it out here: https://destination-divvy.herokuapp.com

-UPDATE (4/24): It works!
-Still planning to mess with CSS to make it display a little cleaner.